I was born in a housing project called Terrace Village in Pittsburgh, Pennsylvania. That’s where I lived with my family until I was 9.

 I learned things from that environment which gave me a significant advantage in civilized society.
 And the things I learned are very different from book learning.
 This is the type of education you can only experience, survive, and then say to yourself, “never again.”

-I present to you: the five lessons I learned from growing up in the hood.
+I present to you: the five lessons I learned from growing up in the projects

 1. Good manners go a long way in the hood

 That’s just par for the course when you grow up in the hood.
 I would have fought a lot more if it wasn’t for one simple phrase: “My bad”.
 For those of you that don’t speak hood, “My bad” is the equivalent of saying “I’m sorry.”